-The Army plans to minimize smoke impacts on the community during prescribed burns by designing burn units conducive to a safe burn and conducting burns under specific weather conditions.
+The Army plans to minimize smoke impact on the community during a prescribed burn by designing burn units conducive to a safe burn and conducting a burn under specific weather conditions.

 The voluntary relocation program was discontinued after 2006.
-Since then, the Direct Notification Program has been successfully implemented to provide timely information to the public regarding the status of each planned burn at the former Fort Ord.
+Since then, the Direct Notification Program has been successfully implemented to provide timely information to the public regarding the status of each planned burn at former Fort Ord.
 The Army acknowledges that some prescribed burns can affect air quality and can affect sensitive individuals.
-Therefore, the Army has taken numerous steps to design prescribed burns that will minimize smoke impacts in the surrounding community such as conducting a prescribed burn when an appropriate combination of atmospheric conditions and moisture levels in the vegetation occurs.
-In addition, analysis of the smoke from Fort Ord prescribed burns indicates the smoke is the same as any other vegetation burn.
-Community notification and smoke management can minimize potential impacts from smoke.
-Through community notification, the public is advised of reasonable precautions they can take to minimize exposure to smoke from prescribed burns, such as staying indoors with doors and windows closed and limiting outdoor activity when smoke is present.
-The Army offers a Direct Notification Program under which registered individuals are notified in advance when a prescribed burn is considered imminent and when a prescribed burn is started so that they may can make the appropriate choices for themselves and their families.
+Therefore, the Army has taken numerous steps to design prescribed burns that will minimize smoke impacts in the surrounding community such as conducting prescribed burns when an appropriate combination of atmospheric conditions and moisture levels indoors with doors and windows closed and limiting outdoor activity when smoke is present.
+The Army offers a Direct Notification Program under which registered individuals are notified in advance when a prescribed burn is considered imminent and when a prescribed burn is started, so that they can make appropriate choices for themselves and their families.